ggatward/soe-ci-pipeline/README.md

 * Check that the SOE_Bootstrap job is visible and correct via the Jenkins UI (We will need to edit parameters shortly).
     * you might need to reload the configuration from disk using 'Manage Jenkins -> Reload Configuration from Disk'.

+* The following manual configuration is needed as a workaround for the Promoted plugin as the actions cannot be scripted via JobDSL yet:

 ### Git Repository
 * Clone the following two git repos: